 - The creditor is no longer willing to work with the debtor and demands payment now

 - The amount of time that the debtor has to cure the debt (no wiggle room with time)

 - Consequences for not paying the debt

 Each state is different when it comes to collections and the consequences they might have for a debtor.
 Chances are, the debtor is unaware of the state laws regarding an account going to collections.
-The debtor may already have a bad credit score, therefore if the final notice letter only mentions the repercussions non-payment will have on their credit report, it may not be enough of a selling point to get the debtor to pay.
+The debtor may already have a bad credit score; therefore, if the final notice letter only mentions the repercussions non-payment will have on their credit report, it may not be enough of a selling point to get the debtor to pay.
 For example, if the debtor is located in California, a collection agency has the power to impose a wage garnishment on the debtor’s paycheck until the debt is repaid.
 Also, if the debtor has a home or a vehicle titled in their name, it’s fair game for a collection agency to go after those assets.
-By knowing the state laws that protect (or lack there-of) consumers from the hazards of unpaid debt, that information can be very useful when including it in a final notice to make the debtor aware of the potential consequences.
+By knowing the state laws that protect (or lack thereof) consumers from the hazards of unpaid debt, that information can be handy when including it in a final notice to make the debtor aware of the potential consequences.

 Helpful Tip: Collection agencies are regulated by the Fair Debt Collection Practices Act (FDCPA) to protect the consumer from malpractice such as harassment and unfair practices.
 Make sure that you are aware of these laws before making an attempt to collect unpaid dues from a debtor.